OrangeXarot/nav/README.md

 # nav
-Just a Nav_Bar forcer for my Xiaomi
+Just a Nav-Bar forcer for my Xiaomi